 European Countries That Speak English

-Many European countries that speak English do so as their second language, throughout the continent, a large percentage of the population are able to speak two, three and sometimes even four languages for example language learning app Babbel found this to be the case in one of the smallest countries in Europe, Luxembourg!
-I was surprised when touring around Holland and the Northern part of Germany, when conversing with people in bars and restaurants, although I was making the effort to speak in Dutch and German respectively (I had learned introductory phrases) the amount of people who replied in English was staggering, it was then that I realized the wide ranging influence of the English language, its importance and how those of us who speak it are at a great advantage when job searching abroad!
+Many European countries that speak English do so as their second language, throughout the continent, a large percentage of the population can speak two, three and sometimes even four languages, for example, language learning app Babbel found this to be the case in one of the smallest countries in Europe, Luxembourg!
+I was surprised when touring around Holland and the Northern part of Germany, when conversing with people in bars and restaurants, although I was making the effort to speak in Dutch and German respectively (I had learned introductory phrases) the number of people who replied in English was staggering, it was then that I realized the wide-ranging influence of the English language, its importance and how those of us who speak it are at a great advantage when job searching abroad!